-In addition to this mini-movie, the home release of the film also includes alternate scenes, never-before-revealed details about the making of the film, featurettes highlighting Pixar’s artists, and more.
+In addition to this mini-movie, the film’s home release also includes alternate scenes, never-before-revealed details about the making of the film, featurettes highlighting Pixar’s artists, and more.

-Take a look at the full list of this upcoming release’s offerings below:
+Take a look at the complete list of this upcoming release’s offerings below:

 BONUS FEATURES (may vary by retailer)

 - The Coolest Guy in Show Business – In this partially illustrated documentary, Samuel L. Jackson reflects how his childhood and love of comics shaped his passion for film and imaginative storytelling.

 - 2 SuperScene Breakdowns – Casual commentary-style pieces looking at specific scenes (The Racoon Fight and Mrs. Incredible) through a particular creative focus like action choreography, set design, or story.

 - All-New “Auntie Edna” Mini-Movie – When Bob Parr visits super-suit designer Edna Mode looking for help with his high-energy toddler Jack-Jack, Edna pulls an all-nighter designing a suit to harness the baby’s seemingly limitless powers.

 - 10 Deleted Scenes With Introductions – Suburban Escape, Kari Revisited, Return of the Supers, Chewed Out, Late Audition, Slow Day, Frozone and Honey, Restaurant Robbery, Fashion Show, and Security Breakdown.